Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph: The ancestral recombination graph and the distribution of a sample

-For any $\nu \in \cN(\cX)$, we write $q(\nu)$ for the probability of obtaining an \emph{ordered} sample configuration with frequencies $\nu$, i.e. in which each $x \in \cX$ appears $\nu(x)$ times when the ARG in step (1) is started from $\nu(X_A^{})$ leaves observed at $A$ for all $A \subseteq S$; we will see a more formal definition in Section~\ref{sec:marg}.
-Note that due to exchangeability, that is, the invariance of the evolution of the ARG under permutation of lines, any sample configuration with the same frequencies is observed with the same probability.
+Given $\nu \in \cN(\cX)$, we write $q(\nu)$ for the probability of obtaining an \emph{ordered} sample configuration with frequencies $\nu$, i.e. a sample in which each type $x \in \cX$ appears $\nu(x)$ times and in a particular, fixed (but arbitrary) order when the ARG in step 1 is started from $\nu(X_A^{})$ leaves observed at $A$ for all $A \subseteq S$; we will see a more formal definition in Section~\ref{sec:marg}.
+Due to exchangeability, that is, the invariance of the evolution of the ARG under permutation of lines, the probability of observing any sample configuration depends only on the type frequencies.
+Moreover, it will turn out to be convenient to also define $q_\infty^{} (\nu) \defeq 0$ if $\nu$ is a signed point measure that contains negative masses.